Ittō Tenshin-ryū®

 Mr. Arvind Rajguru, Headmaster of the Ittō Tenshin-ryū.

-Doors to the Taikai location will open at 09:00, and the Taikai will begin promptly at 10:00 and continue until 17:00.
+Doors to the Taikai will open at 08:00, with training beginning promptly at 09:00 and continuing until 16:00 each day.
 Registration includes lunch and accompanying beverage service on both days.
-The Taikai will close at 17:00 on Sunday, followed by a banquet (Semi-formal, Black tie).
+The Taikai will close at 16:00 on Sunday, followed by a formal banquet.

-While once common, semi-formal dinners have become rare.
-Today, many associate black tie with weddings, award shows, and political affairs.
-To our tradition, they are party clothes.
-This is an opportunity to share drink, food, and camaraderie born of shared experience in a manner appropriate to the moment.
-Join us!
+While many today associate black tie with weddings, award ceremonies, and political affairs, within our tradition these are simply party clothes.
+The banquet is an opportunity to share food, drink, and camaraderie born of shared experience in a manner appropriate to the occasion.
+Join us.

-Registration will be on a first-come, first-serve basis.
-Space is limited, and early Registration is appreciated.
+Registration will be conducted on a first-come, first-served basis.
+Space is limited, and early registration is appreciated.

 Uniforms & Weapons